djkez/Fama-French-Factor-Graphs/README.md

 The repository also includes a merging utility that combines the Fama–French 2×3 factor dataset with the Momentum data files (both downloadable from Kenneth French’s Data Library).
 This merged version allows for six-factor analysis within the same time window.

+You can also use the Emerging Markets (EM) versions of the Fama-French factors.
+To do this, download the Emerging Markets 5 Factors (2x3) and Emerging Markets Momentum Factor (Mom) datasets from Ken French’s Data Library, extract the monthly CSVs, and merge them using the same Python merge script.
+This allows the program to analyse both developed and emerging factor sets within a single workflow.

 # Important!
 You will need to download Fama/French 5 Factors (2x3) and Momentum Factor (Mom) from Ken French's website and merge the two files. https://mba.tuck.dartmouth.edu/pages/faculty/ken.french/data_library.html